moonlabsai/enrich_b2b_mcp/README.md

 # MCP Template Server

-A template server implementing the Model Context Protocol (MCP) with OpenAI and Anthropic integration.
+A template server implementing the Model Context Protocol (MCP) with OpenAI, Anthropic, and EnrichB2B integration.

 ## Setup